About Me

 Education

-After school I got a 2 year HND in Admin & IT at the University of the Highlands & Islands (Argyll College).
-A few years later, I went back and completed a 1 year HNC in Digital Design & Web Development.
-In 2022, I completed a 3 year Bachelors Degree in Business Management with Marketing.
+After high school, I completed a two year HND in Admin & IT from the University of the Highlands & Islands (Argyll College).
+A few years later, I returned to complete a one year HNC in Digital Design & Web Development, before switching courses and obtaining a three year Bachelor’s Degree in Business Management with Marketing in 2022.

 Employment

 My first job was working as an Admin Apprentice in the local Social Work department.
 This eventually turned into a normal Admin role, which I loved!
-A nice, relaxing, mostly stress-free job which paid well and had nice benefits.
+A nice, meaningful, mostly stress-free job which paid well and had good benefits.
 I worked there for a year and a half, before leaving to go travel for a while.

 Hobbies & Interests

-Most of the time you’ll find me at home working on some kind of digital design project (making books, editing videos, creating websites).
-This is a huge hobby of mine, and I love being able to combine it with my travels!
-I also enjoy playing video games, and watching stuff on Netflix.
+Most of the time you’ll find me at home working on some kind of digital design project (making books, editing videos, creating websites, etc).
+I love it, especially when I can combine it with my travels!

 (If you still want to know more, check out the F.A.Q page, or leave a comment below!)

 Thank you so much for visiting my blog!
-I’m still quite new to travelling, and a complete newbie at blogging, but I’m excited for what the future holds.
 I really hope you get something useful from here.

 Also, make sure to follow me on Instagram for fun pictures, videos and stories of my trips!